Iwan Fränkel: SV Transvaal

-FC Blauw-Wit
+Blauw-Wit Amsterdam

-In 1962 Fränkel emigrated to the Netherlands to play professional football in the newly formed Eredivisie, joining FC Blauw-Wit, helping them to a third place finish in his first season with the club.
+In 1962 Fränkel emigrated to the Netherlands to play professional football in the newly formed Eredivisie, joining Blauw-Wit Amsterdam], helping them to a third place finish in his first season with the club.
 Playing at the Olympic Stadium in Amsterdam, he would become one of Suriname's earliest footballing exports, following in the footsteps of Herman Rijkaard who had joined Blauw-Wit from Robinhood a couple of years before him.

 ETB Schwarz-Weiß

-In 1964 Fränkel moved to Essen, West Germany joining ETB Schwarz-Weiß competing in the German Regionalliga West for two seasons before joining Royal Antwerp F.C. in Belgium.
+In 1964 Fränkel moved to Essen, West Germany joining ETB Schwarz-Weiß competing in the German Regionalliga West for two seasons before joining Royal Antwerp in Belgium.

-Royal Antwerp FC
+Royal Antwerp

-In 1966 Fränkel joined Royal Antwerp F.C. from Antwerp, Belgium competing in the Belgian Eerste Klasse, the top flight of football in Belgium.
+In 1966 Fränkel joined Royal Antwerp from Antwerp, Belgium competing in the Belgian Eerste Klasse, the top flight of football in Belgium.
 He played five seasons for the club, amassing 109 regular season caps, while scoring 23 goals.
-Participating in the Intertoto Cup of 1966 and 1968, where the team played against Union Luxembourg, Kilmarnock FC and Göztepe Izmir with a second round exit yielding the best result in the 1966/67 edition.
+Participating in the Intertoto Cup of 1966 and 1968, where the team played against Union Luxembourg, Kilmarnock FC and Göztepe Izmir with a second round exit yielding the best result in the 1966–67 edition.
 Having been relegated to the Tweede Klasse, he helped Royal Antwerp to promote back to the top flight before parting ways with the club.

 SC Amersfoort

-Fränkel then played in the Dutch Eerste Divisie, the 2nd tier of professional football in the Netherlands, for SC Amersfoort before retiring as a player.
+Fränkel then played in the Eerste Divisie, the second tier of professional football in the Netherlands, for SC Amersfoort before retiring as a player.